aquova/chip8-book/src/instr.md

 ### 4XNN - Skip next if VX != NN

-This opcode is exactly the same as the previous, with the change that we skip if the compared values are not equal.
+This opcode is exactly the same as the previous, except we skip if the compared values are not equal.

 ```rust
 match (digit1, digit2, digit3, digit4) {